webfx-demos/webfx-demo-particles/README.md

 # Live demo

-This demo is published on [this website][demo-live-link].
+The demo is published on [this page][demo-live-link].

-A 30 minutes time rewrite of this [sketch.js demo][sketch-particles-demo-link] in JavaFx, and recompiled to JavaScript with WebFx.
+This is a 30 minutes time rewrite of this [sketch.js demo][sketch-particles-demo-link] in JavaFx, and recompiled to JavaScript with WebFx.
 Here is the JavaFx [source code][demo-source-link].

 # Highlighted features

-(in addition to the features already explained in the [previous demo][previous-demo-repo-link])
+(in addition to those already explained in the [previous demo][previous-demo-repo-link])

 ## JavaFx canvas to HTML canvas mapping